Sustainability to the core

 Walking the talk

 Ideally located on the Reykjanes peninsula between the international airport and the capital Reykjavík.
 The Resource Park is an unrivalled center for sustainable R&D, production and business.
-Developed around HS Orka's historical power plants, the Resource Park offers multiple streams from the geothermal resource, it marks the ground for and circular economy and the future
+Developed around HS Orka's historical power plants, the Resource Park offers multiple streams from the geothermal resource, it marks the ground for circular economy and the future

 The Resource Park can provide you with the following resources